-Research relevant for Natura 2000 and directive species and habitats more broadly can be financed through Swedish EPA research grants and a few other sources.
-There has not been enough time to make a thorough review for this PAF, but highly relevant research has been funded recently (for example by decisions by the Swedish EPA in the end of 2018 on funding i.e. for forest and grassland biodiversity) and several topics remain to be researched.
+Research relevant for Natura 2000 and directive species and habitats more broadly has been financed through Swedish EPA research grants and a few other sources.
+Highly relevant research has been funded recently (for example by decisions by the Swedish EPA in the end of 2018 on funding i.e. for forest and grassland biodiversity) and several topics remain to be investigated.
 Examples include a lack of knowledge about the ecological needs of many species, especially for the lower flora, lower fauna and fungi, when it comes to quantitative and qualitative habitat demands, dispersal abilities, genetic diversity and population viability analysis.
 At present, research on large carnivores is financed with approximately a few hundred thousand euros annually.
 Projects under Horizon 2020 will also be able to contribute.
 "SUPERB" is an example, Systemic solutions for upscaling of urgent ecosystem restoration for forest-related biodiversity and ecosystem services.